drivendataorg/nasa-airport-config-runtime/README.md

 os.environ["TORCH_HOME"] = "/codeexecution/assets/torch"
 ```

-Now PyTorch will load the model weights from the local cache, and your submission will run correctly in the code execution environment without downloading from the internet.
+Now PyTorch will load the model weights from the local cache, and your submission will run correctly in the code execution environment without internet access.

-## Troubleshooting

-#### CPU and GPU
+### CPU and GPU

 The `make` commands will try to select the CPU or GPU image automatically by setting the `CPU_OR_GPU` variable based on whether `make` detects `nvidia-smi`.

-**If you have `nvidia-smi` and a CUDA version other than 11**, you will need to explicitly set `make test-submission` to run on CPU rather than GPU. `make` will automatically select the GPU image because you have access to GPU, but it will fail because `make test-submission` requires CUDA version 11.
+**If you have `nvidia-smi` and a CUDA version other than 11**, you will need to explicitly set `make test-submission` to run on CPU rather than GPU. `make` will detect your GPU and automatically select the GPU image, but it will fail because `make test-submission` requires CUDA version 11.
 ```bash
 CPU_OR_GPU=cpu make pull
 CPU_OR_GPU=cpu make test-submission